pravsemilo/swift-notes/swift.org/About_Swift.md

 			* Opting for saftey means Swift will feel strict.
 				* Clarity saves time in the long run.
 		* __Fast__
-			* Intended as a replacement for C based languages.
+			* Intended as a replacement for C-based languages.
 			* Performance should be predictable and consistent.
 		* __Expressive__
 			* Swift benefits from advancements in computer science to offer a syntax that is joy to use.